CipherSecurityLab/CipherMQ/results/System_1/performance.markdown

 # Performance Analysis

 ## Introduction
-This document evaluates the performance of the Secure Message Broker, a system designed for secure, real-time messaging with AES-GCM encryption.
+This document evaluates the performance of CipherMQ, a system designed for secure, real-time messaging with AES-GCM encryption.
 The analysis is based on a benchmark conducted using `src/client/Sim_send_100000_records.py`, modified to send 100,000 messages to the server.
 Key metrics include latency, throughput, and success rate, demonstrating the system’s efficiency for high-volume workloads.
 The results highlight its suitability for applications requiring low-latency, reliable communication, such as IoT or financial systems.

 ## Methodology
 The benchmarking script sends 100,000 messages to the HTTP server (`http://127.0.0.1:3000/input/batch`) in batches of 20,000 messages, using `aiohttp` for asynchronous requests.
 The configuration includes: